N0edL/istyping/README.md

 Once IsTyping mod is installed, the typing indicators will automatically appear whenever players are typing in the chat window.
 Customize the style of the indicators by modifying the configuration file.

-## Configuration

-The mod offers configuration options to tailor the appearance of the typing indicators.
-Locate the `istyping.cfg` file in your Minecraft config folder after installing the mod or in the mods window inside the game.
-Adjust the settings according to your preferences.

 ## Feedback & Support

 If you encounter any issues, have suggestions, or need assistance, feel free to [submit an issue](https://github.com/N0edL/istyping/issues) or reach out for support.

-## Contributing

-Contributions to IsTyping mod are welcome!
-Fork the repository, make your changes, and submit a pull request.
-Ensure that your contributions align with the project's guidelines.

 ## License